 Wyoming is one of the most beautiful states in the country, but it does come with a cost as it is host to numerous natural disasters each year.
 Located in the Northwestern region of the U.S., Wyoming is prone to heavy snow falls which can cause flooding.
 It is also prone to the following natural disasters:

-- Flooding: Much of Wyoming is subject to floods, so many claims each year revolve around water damage from severe storms or melting ice and snow.
+- Flooding: Much of Wyoming is subject to floods.
+That means many claims each year revolve around water damage from severe storms or melting ice and snow.

 - Wildfires: Wyoming averages about 700 wildfires each year.
-Though the state gets a lot of rainfall, it does undergo periods of drought as well, which is why wildfires are so constant.
+Though the state gets a lot of rainfall, it does undergo periods of drought as well.
+It is one reason why wildfires are so constant.

-- Tornadoes and severe storms: Wyoming does not get much in regards to hurricanes, but it does get about 19 tornadoes each year, as well as numerous winter, spring and summer severe storms.
+- Tornadoes and severe storms: Wyoming does not get much in regards to hurricanes, but it does get about 19 tornadoes each year.
+There are also numerous winter, spring and summer severe storms.
 In fact, Wyoming averages about 99 days a year of precipitation.

 - Sinkholes and landslides: Lastly, Wyoming is also subject to sinkholes and landslides because of its unique geology.
-Much of the state is quite hilly and there are a lot of fault lines throughout, making it a state that is constantly in a state of change.
+Much of the state is quite hilly and there are a lot of fault lines throughout.
+That makes it a state that is constantly in a state of change.

 As a homeowner in Wyoming, you may want to consider protecting your home from some of the weather related damages above, as some of these perils are not automatically covered in a standard homeowner policy.
 While you should consider your personal situation when choosing the right coverage for your needs, these are coverage options that are generally recommended by some insurance experts to protect yourself from common hazards in the state: